snowplow/dbt-snowplow-normalize/README.md

 ### Models

-This package doesn't contain any models directly, however it is used to produce 3 types of models:
+This package only contains the incremental models needed to efficiently process new events for your models, see the docs on [incremental logic](https://docs.snowplow.io/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-incremental-logic/) for more information.
+The package does however produce 3 types of models:

 | Model                     | Description                                                                                |
 | ------------------------- | ------------------------------------------------------------------------------------------ |